bgrand-ch/nativescript-getters/README.md

 # (WIP) NativeScript Getters Plugin

-A NativeScript plugin that adds four new getters – in addition to the native "getViewById" method – to retrieve one or more views by tag, type, property or value pair.
+A NativeScript plugin that adds five new getters – in addition to the native "getViewById" method – to retrieve one or more views by tag, type, class, property or value pair.

 ## Getting Started